Linux

 For Debian and Ubuntu based distributions the easiest way to get started is to download and install the latest .deb package (64 bit), either through the graphical installer or via the command-line with the following command.

-Installing the .deb will also automatically install the apt repository and code signing key to enable easy updates using the system package manager.
+Installing the .deb in this fashion will also automatically install the apt repository and code signing key to enable easy updates using the system package manager.

 You can install the repository and key manually with the following commands: